vmware-samples/vcenter-event-broker-appliance/getting-started.md

 * 2 vCPU and 8GB of memory for VEBA
 * vCenter Server 6.x or greater
 * Account to login to vCenter Server (readOnly is sufficient)
-* Internet connectivity required for VEBA for setup

 **Step 1** - Download the VEBA Virtual Appliance (OVA) from the [VMware Fling site](https://flings.vmware.com/vcenter-event-broker-appliance).